CamDavidsonPilon/lifelines/docs/Quickstart.rst

 Survival Regression
 ---------------------------------

 While the above ``KaplanMeierFitter`` and ``NelsonAalenFitter`` are useful, they only give us an "average" view of the population.
 Often we have specific data at the individual level, either continuous or categorical, that we would like to use.
-For this, we turn to **survival regression**, specifically ``AalenAdditiveFitter``.
+For this, we turn to **survival regression**, specifically ``AalenAdditiveFitter`` or ``CoxPHFitter``.

 .. code:: python